Zhihong0321/better-wsl/LAUNCHER_GUIDE.md

 6. Browse to a nice icon (optional)
 7. Click **OK**

-Now you can **double-click the desktop icon** to start Better CLI! 🎉
+Now you can **double-click the desktop icon** to start Better WSL! 🎉

 ### For Batch File: